inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 You can customize the login page template to display different information or change its look and feel.

-To start with, copy the default login page template from `invenio-accounts` module if local login only or from `invenio-oauthclient` if external authentication enabled.
+Start from an existing template:
+* if you have local login only, copy the folder [templates/semantic-ui](https://github.com/inveniosoftware/invenio-accounts/tree/master/invenio_accounts/templates/semantic-ui) from `invenio-accounts`.
+* if you have external authentication, copy the folder [templates/semantic-ui](https://github.com/inveniosoftware/invenio-oauthclient/tree/master/invenio_oauthclient/templates/semantic-ui) from `invenio-oauthclient`.

+Then, open the `templates` folder in `my-site` (your instance) and paste it there.
+Inside the `invenio-accounts`/`invenio-oauthclient` folder, keep only the template file that you want to customize.

+Edit the Jinja template as you need.

-Then, follow the guide [style other pages](/customize/styling/#change-other-pages).
+For more information, see the guide [style other pages](/customize/styling/#change-other-pages).

 ### Custom user registration form